with Paul Mealling BSc (hons) MCSP

 Biomechanics correction can significantly help your training and performance and help keep you moving better in later life.

 How is it done?

-Standing posture and weight bearing are assessed with special attention to leg length inequality and pelvic torsion.
+Standing posture and weight bearing are assessed with special attention to leg length inequality, pelvic torsion and angles in all planes.
 The structure and function of your feet, ankles, legs and pelvis is looked at in detail.

 How can it help?

 Moving symmetrically can help restore more fluid motion in gait and help muscles to work as they should.
 It can also reduce stress in areas which have been compensating or subjected to higher forces than they should.
 In this way it is also possible to help prevent joint problems and stress fractures from developing.
 Better movement leads to better function and athletes can find that they can train and recover better.

 If you have been feeling 'off balance', have a limp, or have been suffering from recurring problems it is a good idea to have a biomechanics assessment.
 However, even without any current problems, biomechanics is a great idea to consider to support your exercise, training and performance and support you in your goal for better movement.